Akinyi-analytics/Akinyi-analytics/README.md

 ✨ **A Little More About Me**

-- 🎾 Used to play lawn tennis—love the strategy and movement!
+- 🎾 Used to play lawn tennis - love the strategy and movement!
 - 📖 Enjoy telling Bible stories for impact and inspiration
 - 🧵 Can stitch & crochet (handmade creativity is my therapy!)